rjoberon/cod/_posts/2025-07-02-companies-locations-dates-and-people.md

 ## Infinitron, Inc.

-Weirdly enough, there's another company, *Infinitron, Inc.*, that seems to have played a role in the codec.
+There's another company – *Infinitron, Inc.* – that seems to have played a role in the codec.
 It is mentioned in the [patent WO1998040842A1] that was published in September 17, 1998.
-The patent contains the paper *An approach of fast integer reversible wavelet transform for image compression* written by Hongyang Chao and Paul Fisher of "Computer and Information Science Inc." [sic] located at *3401 East University #104, Denton, TX 76208*.
+The patent contains the paper [An approach of fast integer reversible wavelet transform for image compression][chao1997approach] written by Hongyang Chao and Paul Fisher of "Computer and Information Science Inc." [sic] located at *3401 East University #104, Denton, TX 76208*.
 That is the address that Infinop, Inc. gave on its web page and *not* the CSI, Inc. page